Are you concerned that your child, or someone else in your family, has symptoms of ADHD, anxiety or other challenging behaviours.

 - Appears not to hear spoken instructions

-Having a child with learning and behavioural difficulties can be distressing for the whole family, so the first step will be to meet with you, the parents, to have a chat about your child’s issues, and the impact this is having on family life.
-Rosalind will discuss options, and together you can determine the best way to help your child.
+The first step is to meet with you, the parents, to have a chat about your concerns.
+We will discuss options, and work out the best way to help your child.